 5 Get your essential new business legal pack

 Finally, it’s vital that the front-end legal of a new business, particularly with individual clients and website visitors are also sorted.
 This includes:

 You’ll need an agreement and/or disclaimer that each client you bring on board signs.
 Terms and conditions protect both you and the client.
 For example, you don’t want to spend hours landscaping a gorgeous yard only to have the client return in two weeks wanting their money back because all the plants died when they didn’t water them.
 Read “How to make sure you get paid – Top Tips from a Lawyer” for more about terms and conditions and how they can help your business.

-As you can see, there’s quite a few things to think about when starting a new business.
+As you can see, there are quite a few things to think about when starting a new business.
 This article is not intended to be definitive legal advice but just a handy checklist of the types of things you need to be thinking about.
-Just as you are an expert craftsman, we are experts in business law, so we can get you from brilliant idea to legally-sound reality.
-Book a chat with us here.
+Just as you are an expert craftsman, we are experts in business law, so we can get you from brilliant ideas to legally-sound reality.

 Related article: Should I start as a sole trader or a company?